craig-davis/craig-davis.github.io/_posts/2024-06-25-Repairing-a-Smith-Wilder-Jr-Helmet-Visor.markdown

 ![Helemt visor prepared for rivets](/img/posts/helmet-visor-repair/3-drill-helmet.jpg)

 I glued the plastic pin into the visor.
-I've been using [Starbond Super Glue] on projects lately, and it's really great for quick projects like this.
-The spray activator makes the glue cure instantly.
+I've been using [Starbond Super Glue][starbond] on projects lately, and it's really great for quick projects like this.
+The spray [accelerator][accelerator] makes the glue cure instantly.
 It really speeds up projects like this.

 ![Rivet glued into place](/img/posts/helmet-visor-repair/4-installed-rivet.jpg)